State of Massachusetts Prohibits Salary History Use

-The State of Massachusetts passed a law (S2119) amending the Massachusetts General Laws, M.G.L.
+The State of Massachusetts passed a law, S2119, amending the Massachusetts General Laws, M.G.L.
 Chapter 149, sec.
-1, which prohibits employers from seeking for, or asking from job applicants, the salary history (including benefits or other compensation) of the applicant until after an offer of employment with compensation has been made.
-This law becomes effective on 07/01/2018.
+1. This prohibits employers from seeking for, or asking from job applicants, the salary history (including benefits or other compensation) of the applicant until after an offer of employment with compensation has been made.
+This law becomes effective on July 1st, 2018.

 The law makes the following an unlawful practice:

-1) require, as a condition of employment, that an employee refrain from inquiring about, discussing or disclosing information about either the employee’s own wages, including benefits or other compensation, or about any other employee’s wages;
+- Require, as a condition of employment, that an employee refrain from inquiring about, discussing or disclosing information about either the employee’s own wages, including benefits or other compensation or about any other employee’s wages;

-2) screen job applicants based on their wage, including benefits or other compensation or salary histories, including by requiring that an applicant’s prior wages, including benefits or other compensation or salary history satisfy minimum or maximum criteria; or request or require as a condition of being interviewed, or as a condition of continuing to be considered for an offer of employment, that an applicant disclose prior wages or salary history;
+- Screen job applicants based on their wage, including benefits or other compensation or salary histories; including by requiring that an applicant’s prior wages; including benefits or other compensation or salary history, satisfy minimum or maximum criteria; or request or require as a condition of being interviewed, or as a condition of continuing to be considered for an offer of employment, that an applicant disclose prior wages or salary history;

-3) seek the salary history of any prospective employee from any current or former employer; provided, however, that a prospective employee may provide written authorization to a prospective employer to confirm prior wages, including benefits or other compensation or salary history only after any offer of employment with compensation has been made to the prospective employee;
+- Seek the salary history of any prospective employee from any current or former employer; provided, however, that a prospective employee may provide written authorization to a prospective employer to confirm prior wages; including benefits or other compensation or salary history only after an offer of employment with compensation has been made to the prospective employee;

-This law will require a review of the hiring process in place, including any documentation or forms that all applicants must complete, and may require changes to that process.
+This law will require a review of the hiring process in place.
+This includes any documentation or forms that all applicants must complete, and may require changes to that process.